 Avenging the Villain: Given his intense focus on destroying Kira, who killed Le Creuset and represents everything Rau loathed, this likely plays a role in Rey's motivations.

-Badass: Keeping up with Shinn in a ZAKU, wreaking havoc on the ship for Stella even before confirming the situation with Shinn, becoming a force in the Legend, and generally being one of the most clear-spoken and farsighted people in the show.
+Badass: Keeping up with Shinn in a ZAKU, wreaking havoc on the ship for Stella even before confirming the situation with Shinn, becoming a force in the Legend, and generally being one of the most precise fighters in the show.

 Bash Brothers/Heterosexual Life-Partners: With Shinn.
 From target practice and discovering crimes against humanity, to sharing a room to plotting combat tactics, to freeing Stella and getting thrown in the brig, to bringing humanity to the brink of a New World Order, Shinn and Rey are always together.

 Blond Guys Are Evil: While he's nowhere near as bad as the likes of Azrael, Le Creuset or Neo, Rey's still out to impose a vision of "utopia" on the world, and is willing to do almost anything to make it happen.